-With social-distancing measures still in place, picnics are going to be your family’s everything this summer (if they’re not already).
+With some social-distancing measures still in place, picnics are going to be your family’s everything this summer (if they’re not already).
 Being outside is considered one of the safest ways to see friends and boost your mental health.
-Plus, you can revel in the joy of making plans again with the assurance that the picnic blankets will keep everyone contained to their own little germ circles.
-Best of all, eating outside relieves me of the full-time job I’ve acquired during quarantine: cleaning up crumbs.
-Here are some tips on the long lost art of picnicking.
+Best of all, eating outside relieves me of the full-time job I acquired during quarantine: cleaning up crumbs all day long.
+Here are some tips on the art of picnicking.

 Location Location Location

 And by that I mean: go anywhere.
 Honestly, it doesn’t matter whether it’s a park, your backyard, or a median strip in the middle of the road that can offer a bit of shade, greenery and some peace of mind.
 Where you go is not so important; the fun of a picnic is having a meal anywhere besides where you usually eat.
 And we can all agree that a change of scenery does everybody good.